isisaddons-legacy/isis-module-security/README.md

 ## Change Log ##

+* `1.6.2` - made more resilient so can be called by an application's own 'security seed' service
 * `1.6.1` - support for account types and delegated authentication realm
 * `1.6.0` - first release